-- 1. If your online payment choice is an ACH draft from a bank account, please obtain the correct format for your bank account number from your bank.
-Lines of credit, money market accounts, mutual fund accounts, trust funds, etc typically cannot be electronically drafted.
+- 1. If you choose Electronic Check as a payment method, please obtain the correct ACH Electronic Draft format for your bank account number from your bank or credit union.
+DO NOT USE THE NUMBERS ON YOUR DEBIT CARD FOR YOUR BANK ACCOUNT NUMBER.
+Lines of credit, money market accounts, mutual fund accounts, trust funds, etc cannot be electronically drafted.
+In addition, many "savings" accounts cannot be electronically drafted, particularly with credit unions.
 Please check with your financial institution to verify that your account can be electronically drafted.
-A \$50.00 Returned Item Fee will be charged to the student account for any returned items. - 2.
+A \$50.00 Returned Item Fee will be charged For any items returned by your bank, regardless of reason, as prescribed by the Code of Virginia 2.2-4805. - 2.
 If your payment choice is a debit card, please inquire with your bank concerning any daily dollar limits.

-Delivered/Mailed Payments: Lump sum payments may also be submitted to the Office of Cashiering, 2nd floor Lancaster building (Room 201-A).
+Delivered/Mailed Payments: Lump sum payments may also be submitted to the Office of Cashiering, 2nd floor

+Lancaster building (Room 201-A).
 Cash, personal checks (unless prior checks have been returned), cashier's checks, and money orders are accepted.
 An after-hours payment drop box is also available outside the entrance to the Office of Cashiering and Student Accounts.